defensestation/npm-public-email-validator/README.md

 # public-email-validator
-A simple module to validate a public e-mail address.
+A simple and fastest module to validate a public e-mail address.

 ## Installation
 Install via NPM: